SiobhanBaines/My-Favourite-Recipes/README.md

 * If a user with a profile wishes to delete their account, the ability to decide if they want to delete their contribution

 #### Weights and Measures
 As the site developed I decided to not create my own weights and measures page.
 The idea was to allow the website user to convert ounces to grams or celsius to gas marks etc,  without having to search around the internet separately.
-I realised what I wanted to do would be a website in it's own right and the BBC Good Food website already has a very comprehensive area for many different types of conversions so I created a link in the footer to access this information.
+I realised what I wanted to do would be a whole website in its own right when I looked at the BBC Good Food website's very comprehensive area for many different types of conversions.
+Since this site should represent a corporate site I decided leaving the link in the footer was not appropriate.
 I personally like pounds and ounces, my daughters like grams and the American cup measurements.

 ### *Structure*
 How is the information structured, and is it logically grouped?